junixcoder/johndoescode-portfolio/readme.md

 6. To change the design elements, you can edit the css file according to your preference.
 7. Don't forget to change the content values on the meta tags for SEO optimization.

-# A description of interactive features implemented
+# ✨A description of interactive features implemented

 ### Hover Effects